Prothrombin time (PT) is a blood test that measures the time it takes for the liquid portion (plasma) of your blood to clot.

-If you are not taking blood thinning medicines such as warfarin, an INR result above 1.1 means your blood is clotting more slowly than desired.
+If you are not taking blood thinning medicines, such as warfarin, an INR result above 1.1 means your blood is clotting more slowly than normal.
 This may be due to:

 A PT result that is too high or too low in someone who is taking warfarin (Coumadin) may be due to:

-Your healthcare provider will teach you about taking warfarin (Coumadin) the proper way.
+Your provider will teach you about taking warfarin (Coumadin) the proper way.

 This test is often done on people who may have bleeding problems.
 Their risk of bleeding is slightly higher than for people without bleeding problems.